NethermindEth/Forta-Agents/CompoundV3-Bots/Timelock-Transaction-Executions-Monitor/README.md

 analyzes proposal data to both inform of proposal executions but also notify on possible suspicious actions.

+This is done by first monitoring `ExecuteTransaction` logs from the brige receiver's local timelock and then matching the executed transactions with proposal execution calls through `ProposalExecuted` logs in the same transaction and previous `ProposalCreated` logs.

+Findings are emitted on basically all cases - i.e. when a proposal was fully executed (all the expected calls were made), when a proposal was not fully executed (some call was not made, which should be a totally unexpected situation) and when an executed transaction could not be associated with any proposal execution call, which should be a really problematic scenario.

+In the case a proposal's parameters simply could not be found with the current parameters, since it requires fetching `ProposalCreated` entries from previous blocks, a bot log will be emitted for debugging, so in the case of a `COMP2-6-3` finding it would be desirable to check the bot logs.

 The bridge receiver addresses, as well as additional parameters for each network can be configured in the `agent.config.ts` file.